Philip McGarry: True peace will only come by facing up to our past head on

-Philip McGarry: True peace and reconciliation will only come to our bitterly divided society by facing up to our past head on
+Philip McGarry: True peace and reconciliation will only come to our bitterly divided society by facing our past head on

 Nobody has been convicted of a Troubles-related killing for nearly a decade, and as perpetrators and witnesses grow older, it is increasingly unlikely that anyone will ever be again.
 Victims hoping for justice through the legal system are almost certain to be disappointed.